borntofrappe/game-development/Practice/Asteroids/README.md

 ## Dependencies and structure

-The project is organized to have `main.lua` reference a series of files in the `src` and `res` folders.
-At the top of the script, however, the idea is to require a single file, `src/Dependencies`.
+The project is organized to have `main.lua` lean on a series of files in the `res` and `src` folders.
+In the `res` folder you find static assets and external libraries, like `class.lua`.
+In the `src` folder you find the code developing the game, encapsulated with series of classes.

+From `main.lua`, the idea is to require a single file: `src/Dependencies`.

 ```lua
 require "src/Dependencies"